cmarkymark/portfolio-marks/src/assets/markdown/teaching/AWS.md

 and 3) create a copy of this virtual machine for every student that needs it.
 While this is straightforward, it can be really complicated to figure out if you have never done it before.
 I will walk you through these steps with a series of videos that I hope can help you provide your students the virtual classroom that they need.

+### Create Account (if you don't have one)

+Head to [aws.amazon.com](aws.amazon.com).
+In the top right, click "Sign In to the Console" and then on the next screen click "Create a new AWS Account.
+This is displayed in the photos below.